Concerned about a friend or family member?

 It is important to encourage your friend to talk about the problems, rather than ignoring them in the hope they'll go away.
 Running into problems at home or school is very common, and the people listed above will be able to help.

-You can watch the following videos to find out more about what it is like to see a school counsellor, psychologist, or other professional, what to expect, and how they can help.
+You can watch the following videos to find out more about what it is like to see a therapist or GP, what to expect, and how they can help.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of NSW and the National Drug Research Institute at Curtin University.
 See Student booklet for more information.